We're here to help!

 What is Dysphoria?

-We have looked through the internet to find suggestions for the best ways to distract yourself if dysphoria is getting you down.
-Self-care and grooming tips were the most popular.
+We have found suggestions for the best ways to distract yourself if dysphoria is getting you down.

 A lot of people feel dysphoric about their voice, it can help to do voice training exercises (there are lots on YouTube) and also to sing along to songs that are in the vocal range you aspire to, and try to match their pitch!
 It is also important to try to remember that speaking from your chest (it may take practice) can give you a lower sounding and louder voice.

-A lot of non-binary people feel dysphoria, unfortunately sometimes people find this less easy to understand in comparison to binary trans people.
+A lot of non-binary people feel dysphoria.
+Unfortunately sometimes people find this less easy to understand in comparison to binary trans people.
 This can add extra pressure on a person as they shouldn't have to prove themselves to be taken seriously for their very valid feelings.
+For example some non-binary people feel like they need to conform to multiple gender roles so that they feel others will verify their identity.
+Dysphoria in people who are non-binary may mean having a regularly changing attitude towards all gender related body parts or feeling dysphoric about some but not others.
+For example a person may feel dysphoric about their chest but like their penis.
+Remember, you can only be you.
 Here are a few videos about non-binary dysphoria:

 Not Having Dysphoria